Frankie Quiñones

-Frankie Quiñones is a Mexican American stand-up comedian and actor from Los Angeles best known for his role as 'Creeper' in the sketch comedy webseries CholoFit and his supporting role in Hulu's This Fool.
+Frankie Quiñones is an American stand-up comedian and actor from Los Angeles, California.
+He is best known for his role as 'Creeper' in the CholoFit sketch comedy web series and his lead role in Hulu's This Fool.

+He is also the voice of Maria Teresa from Cartoon Network series, Victor and Valentino.

 Early life

-He grew up watching comedy shows such as In Living Color, Culture Clash, and Saturday Night Live, and became the family comedian, using a sprinkler head as a stand-in for a microphone.
+Quiñones grew up watching comedy shows such as In Living Color, Culture Clash, and Saturday Night Live, and became the family comedian, using a sprinkler head as a stand-in for a microphone.
 He created characters that were rooted in his Latino upbringing.

 Career

-He gained some recognition for his web series Juanita Carmelita, a character he created based on his mother's personality.
+Quiñones gained some recognition for his web series Juanita Carmelita, a character he created based on his mother's personality.
 Yet, his character 'Creeper' based on his father's cholo style and attitude went viral with his CholoFit sketch, appearing in numerous popular videos.
 With the popularity of the web series, Quiñones also did more stand-up routines at major venues, including The Wiltern and Fox Theater.

-In 2021, he hosted a comedy sketch show on HBO Max Frankie Quiñones: Superhomies.
+In 2021, he hosted a comedy sketch show on HBO Max Frankie Quiñones: Superhomies and launched his podcast The Frankie Quiñones Show.
 In 2022, he was cast as the supporting role in Hulu series This Fool.
-His performance on the show received mostly positive reviews.
+His performance on the show received positive reviews.
 His performance was nominated by the Independent Spirit Awards for Best Supporting Performance in a New Scripted Series.

+Quiñones' first stand-up comedy special Damn That’s Crazy premiered on Hulu on October 10, 2025.